ayahariri/Reading-Notes/README.md

  If you'd like to quote someone, you must first put the > character before the line:

 > Bora Bora.
 One of the most magical places I've visited.
 > - Collin Holloway

+Can also add an emphasis to a specific word or sentence such as:
+> _Bora Bora.
+One of the most magical places I've visited._
+> - Collin Holloway

 ### F. Listings